alexhokl/notes/team_management.md

 - the decision should not be based on intuition as even experienced interviewer could get it wrong; thus, a more objective methods should be used
 - writing things down is an important attribute/skill with higher management

+### Meetings

+- disclose agenda of a meeting such as the type of meeting
+  * making a decision
+  * sharing information
+- share information after meeting to a wider audience so that people would not have anxiety in missing out a meeting which they may not be able to contribute to
+- pre-reading
+  * leave time for everyone to read the context so that no time is wasted during a meeting to find out context (either making sure people read beforehand or allocate time for people to read at the beginning of a meeting)
+- check-in
+  * ask people to start talking
+- checkout
+  * ask for one word participant think right after a meeting
+    + to understand whether the meeting is a success or that is something missing
+- dis-associate idea from the people who suggests it
+  * list out the ideas without people's name